eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 [device level]({{< relref "/api/device-registration#assert-device-registration" >}}).
 The values of the default properties are determined as follows:

-1. If the message already contains a non-empty property of the same name, the value if unchanged.
+1. If the message already contains a non-empty property of the same name, its value remains unchanged.
 2. Otherwise, if a default property of the same name is defined in the device's registration information, that value is used.
 3. Otherwise, if a default property of the same name is defined for the tenant that the device belongs to,